 Alternatively, a nice real wood dresser will last for years and be useful.
 It’s a win-win!
 A solid wood dresser in the short term can be more expensive, but long term, it is less costly.
 In an effort to cut down on your carbon footprint and save money, wood dressers can easily be found at second-hand stores.

 To use a dresser as a changing table simply add a non-toxic changing pad to the top.
 This is a great option for your non-toxic nursery, and it’s eco-friendly!

 We previously mentioned the slew of chemicals that can be found in PVC.
 Well, most traditional changing pads are made of, you guessed it, vinyl – which often contains phthalates and heavy metals.
 On top of that, BPA and flame-retardant chemicals are also present.
 In most cases, they also contain polyurethane foam.

 That’s why an organic changing pad is perhaps the most important item in your new parent-arsenal.
 Most options are waterproof, featuring a surface made from sugarcane which is the healthiest material.
 Another good idea is opting for pads with GOTS-certified organic cotton filling.
 While it’s not necessary, take a moment to look for the GREENGUARD gold certification as well.

-An eco-friendly cost-saving option could be to purchase a changing pad secondhand that may not meet the above criteria but get organic cotton covers for it.
-This way the material that is touching your baby is non-toxic.
+An eco-friendly, cost-saving option could be to purchase a secondhand changing pad that may not meet the above criteria but get organic cotton covers.
+This way, the material that is touching your baby is non-toxic.

 8. Non-Toxic Paint

-As soon as you open a can of conventional paint toxic fumes are released which contain the dreadful chemicals we mentioned above – with VOCs being the most prominent one.
+As soon as you open a can of conventional paint, toxic fumes are released which contain the dreadful chemicals mentioned above – with VOCs being the most prominent.
 Conventional paint will continue to off-gas for up to three and a half years.

 9. Eco-Friendly Play Mat